 The route of the canal will go through two sections of woodland, which will give us the opportunity to create wildlife corridors alongside the route.
 We enlisted the help of the Worcestershire Wildlife Consultancy at an early stage to carry out a detailed survey before any work commenced so that we could minimise any disruption to wildlife.

 Please note that the site will not be open to the general public until the canal has been formally completed.

 Funding and volunteers required

-Our Malswick site is part of H&GCT’s strategic drive for the future acquisition of land.
+The Malswick Project is part of the Trust's strategic drive for the future acquisition of land.
 We are building a land bank to provide five to ten years of volunteer work.